-Before the introduction of the Land Use Act in 1978, land ownership and use rights were vested in the family, kinship groups, and traditional authorities; the governance of which is summed in the customary land tenure systems.
+Before the introduction of the Land Use Act in 1978, ownership and use rights in land were vested in the family, kinship groups, and traditional authorities; the governance of which is summed in the customary land tenure systems.
 Studies carried out in Ondo State showed that the agricultural land market can operate efficiently under customary land tenure systems.
-It can be used to allocate land from land-surplus landowners to landdeficient migrant farmers.
-However, it can also lead to the conversion of good agricultural lands to nonagricultural uses with its attendant implications for household and national food security.
+It can be used to allocate land from land-surplus landowners to land-deficient migrant farmers.
+However, it can also lead to the conversion of good agricultural lands to non-agricultural uses with its attendant implications for household and national food security.

-The responsibility for controlling and managing land in Ondo State rests on the Ministry of Lands and Housing.
-Three departments of land services urban, regional planning, and surveying-undertake the task.
-The Land Use Act of 1978 spurned the ministry to create a land use and allocation committee.
-Today, the Commissioner for Works on behalf of the Governor is now discharging the responsibility of allocating land.
-The allocation of land by the departments is restricted to government land, although they are responsible for the issuance of a C of O (certificate of occupancy) regulations; inadequate manpower, the inadequate institutional framework for land management, inadequate funding, amongst others (Aribigbola, 2008).
+The responsibility for controlling and managing land in Ondo State rests on the Ministry of Works Lands and Housing.
+Three departments of land services, Urban and Regional Planning and Surveying undertake the task.
+Within the ministry, there was a land use and allocation committee created by the land use act for allocating lands to desiring members of the public.
+Currently, the Commissioner for Works on behalf of the Governor is now discharging the responsibility of allocating land.
+The allocation of land by the departments is restricted to government land, although they are responsible for the issuance of a certificate of occupancy to all landowners and users.
+To date, land use policy in Ondo state has been bedeviled with myriads of challenges ranging from; outdated land-use planning policies, laws, and regulations; inadequate manpower, the inadequate institutional framework for land management, inadequate funding amongst others (Aribigbola, 2008).